seb-jones/php-artisan-powertools/README.md

 * `db:reseed`
 * `relate`

+It also adds a Blade directive:

+* `@dd()`

-Below are brief descriptions of each command.
-For more information please type `php artisan help command`
+Below are brief descriptions of each component.
+For more information please type `php artisan help command`.

 ### make:crud
 Generates everything needed for a CRUD resource: model, controller, factory, seeder, migration, **views**.
 There is even an option to insert a `Route::resource` call in your `routes\web.php` file.
 Multiple model names can be specified to quickly generate the boilerplate for all your models.